openKolibri/klais-16/readme.md

 ![cycleGif]

-The Display Series, in which this panel is the first item, was inspired by the early electronic displays still seen in relics bygone from an era of cigarette machines, electronics test equipment, and pinball machines.
+The *Klais Display* series, in which this panel is the first item, was inspired by the early electronic displays still seen in relics bygone from an era of cigarette machines, electronics test equipment, and pinball machines.
 Its been modernized, enlarged, and made easily integrable into your own projects, while retaining its beauty and elegance.

 ![isoArray]